ta4j/ta4j-wiki/Getting-started.md

 Indicators are cached automatically.
 If you mutate the most recent bar (typical in live trading), ta4j recalculates the final value on demand.

+If you specifically want the volatility-normalized MACD-V formulation (`(EMAfast - EMAslow) / ATR * scale`, often called Spiroglou-style), use `VolatilityNormalizedMACDIndicator` instead of `MACDVIndicator`.

 ### 3. Compose rules and a strategy

 ```java